mopidy/mopidy-local-sqlite/README.rst

     # directory where extracted images are stored; if relative, names a
     # subdirectory of local/data_dir
-    image_dir = images
+    image_dir = sqlite/images

-    # base URI for images; if blank, the local file URI will be used; if
+    # base URI for images; if blank, the local file URI will be used
-    # using the Mopidy-HTTP-Images extension for serving local images to
-    # Web clients, this should be set to "/images/"
-    image_base_uri =
+    image_base_uri = /sqlite/images/

     # default extension for image files if the image type cannot be
     # determined; leave blank to skip such images